mjansson/rpmalloc/README.md

 Threads that perform a lot of allocations and deallocations in a pattern that have a large difference in high and low water marks, and that difference is larger than the thread cache size, will put a lot of contention on the global cache.
 What will happen is the thread cache will overflow on each low water mark causing pages to be released to the global cache, then underflow on high water mark causing pages to be re-acquired from the global cache.
 This can be mitigated by changing the __MAX_SPAN_CACHE_DIVISOR__ define in the source code (at the cost of higher average memory overhead).

 # Caveats
-Cross-thread deallocations are more costly than in-thread deallocations, since the spans are completely owned by the allocating thread.
-The free operation will be deferred using an atomic list operation and the actual free operation will be performed when the owner thread requires a new block of the corresponding size class.
+Cross-thread deallocations could leave dangling spans in the owning thread heap partially used list if the deallocation is the last used block in the span and the span is previously marked as partial (at least one block deallocated by the owning thread).
+However, an optimization for GC like use cases is that if all the blocks in the span are freed by other threads, the span can immediately be inserted in the owning thread span cache.

 VirtualAlloc has an internal granularity of 64KiB.
 However, mmap lacks this granularity control, and the implementation instead oversizes the memory mapping with configured span size to be able to always return a memory area with the required alignment.
 Since the extra memory pages are never touched this will not result in extra committed physical memory pages, but rather only increase virtual memory address space.

-The free, realloc and usable size functions all require the passed pointer to be within the first 64KiB (or whatever you set the span size to) of the start of the memory block.
-You cannot pass in any pointer from the memory block address range.

-All entry points assume the passed values are valid, for example passing an invalid pointer to free would most likely result in a segmentation fault.
-The library does not try to guard against errors.
+All entry points assume the passed values are valid, for example passing an invalid pointer to free would most likely result in a segmentation fault. __The library does not try to guard against errors!__.

 # License